anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 25) Select 'Switches'

-## 26) Tap the device that you published with the Alexa Plugin at step 14, 'Office Echo'
+## 26) Tap the device that you published with the [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa) at step 14, 'Office Echo'

 ## 27) Ensure both 'Power' and (  'ON'   )  are checked, tap next